 Sometimes it's hard to see the forest through the trees, to trust and have patience.
 I've always been result-oriented and ambitious, so this was a hard one for me.
 Sometimes the training can feel infuriating, and the ego required to be a confident actor who's comfortable in their own skin also makes it hard to stay vulnerable and receptive to criticism at all times.
 But challenge yourself to soak it all up as much as you can.

 Significant moments from my acting career so far include the opening night of my Broadway debut, “Rock of Ages,” performing at the 2009 Tony Awards and shooting my first episode on "Smash."
+The recent addition of working with Martin Short, Steve Martin and Meryl Streep on "Only Murders in the Building" has also been significant.

 A few of my writing career highlights would be the New York Times piece about my web series “It Could be Worse” getting acquired by Hulu, getting my first short play published and pacing in the back of a theater where Stockard Channing and Nathan Lane performed my short plays in front of a sold-out audience.
+Additionally, having my first feature film as a writer/director be at 100% on Rotten Tomatoes three months after release.

 Gerald Freedman's impact on me was profound.
 I wouldn't even know where to begin with what I gained from Bob Francesconi.
 I had some crazy breakthroughs in Mary Irwin's Shakespeare class.
-Matt Bullock and Tanya Belov were monumental.
+Matt Bulluck and Tanya Belov were monumental.

 Get the best news, performance and alumni stories from UNCSA.